cShellPro/ZaDEX/README.md

 # ZardosFX (ZAX)
-Effortlessly swap, buy, sell and trade crypto and fiat currency pairs, or pay anybody from your crypto currency wallet through this all in one platform.
+Effortlessly swap, buy, sell and trade crypto and fiat currency, or pay anybody worldwide through our all in one online platform.
 ZardosFX is your one-stop, non-custodial and decentralized crypto exchange (DEX) based in Switzerland, with low transaction fees on Ethereum, Arbitrum, Optimism, Polygon, Base, BNB SmartChain, Avalanche and Celo Networks, with no registration or minimum crypto wallet balance required.

 Over 300+ crypto currencies are available while liquidity and token staking is provided by UniSwap Liquidity Pools (LP), giving you access to large funds for flashloan arbitrage or loan liquidations without the need of any collateral.
 Use our ready made and customizable Flashloan.sol Solidity Smart Contract to profit from crypto arbitrage opportunities, using our Liquidity Pools.